xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 RP/0/RP0/CPU0:ios(config)#
 ```

-SSH from the host machine using the root username we created during boot:
+SSH from the host machine using the root username we created post boot:

 ```
 cisco@xrdcisco:~$ ssh cisco@172.17.0.2